saebyeokchu/protofolio_files/README.md

 * made in 2017.12
 * depecreted in 2018.07

+### 3. Research for finding shortest path using parallel algorithm with massive amount of data
+* this project created using C++
+* do tons of reaserch for parallel and shortest path algorithm
+* write a paper for it
+* 2 resercher participated
+* role as student resercher
+* made in 2019.02

-### 3. Build a computer system for education company
+### 4. Build a computer system for education company
 * this project created using PHP codeigniter
 * include homepage and intranet
 * 2 developers participated
 * role as main developer
 * made in 2019.12

+### 5. Laundry app for O2O service
+* this project created using Xamarin Android
+* include real time service function
+* 1 developers participated
+* role as main developer
+* made in 2020.11